 - C. Cost Estimate for EEM Project: Line-item detail including all elements to be funded by the EEM program grant. - 1.
 Appendix F Development Projects; or - 2.
 Appendix G Acquisitions. - 3.
-Show other sources of funds in separate columns and specify each source. - Allocate EEM program grant funds to specific line items NOT shared with other funding sources. - 5.
+Show other sources of funds in separate columns and specify each source. - 4.
+Allocate EEM program grant funds to specific line items NOT shared with other funding sources. - 5.
 Show volunteers, in-kind services and donated items in separate columns. - D. Property Data Sheet detailing current ownership of each parcel to be developed.
-(Appendix H) - E. Ownership Documents for each parcel to be developed, including rights of way, must be attached to the above (Examples include, but are not limited to, Grant Deed, Title Reports, Tax Records or Data Sheets From County Records, etc.). - F. Assessor's Parcel Map: Provide a photocopy from Assessor's Office, with each project parcel highlighted. - G. Timeline for EEM Project: Provide estimated timeline for all project tasks from design state to construction to ribbon cutting and project closeout.
+(Appendix H) - E. Ownership Documents for each parcel to be developed, including rights of way, must be submitted (Examples include, but are not limited to, Grant Deed, Title Reports, Tax Records or Data Sheets From County Records, etc.). - F. Assessor's Parcel Map: Provide a photocopy from Assessor's Office, with each project parcel highlighted. - G. Timeline for EEM Project: Provide estimated timeline for all project tasks from design state to construction to ribbon cutting and project closeout.
 Use actual dates based on funding cycle. - H. Permit Approval Status for required permits, with status of applications filed with appropriate agencies.
-(Appendix I) - I. Environmental Review Compliance Documents for the EEM Project (Appendix J) e.g., Notice of Exemption, Notice of Determination, Negative Declaration or Mitigated Negative Declaration or Summary from Environmental Impact Report.
+(Appendix I) - I. Environmental Review Compliance Documents for the EEM Project: See Appendix J. - J. Location map showing EEM project and RTF. - K. Photos of EEM project site (up to five). - L. Site Plans: EEM project design or concept drawings.
+Plans should contain specific property details including exterior boundaries, public access points and location of the improvements described in the grant application.
+The plan should be specific enough to allow someone unfamiliar with the project to visualize it in detail.